 At this writing, most of the original houses in the Fir Crest plat are intact, an oasis of quiet streets with small starter homes as originally built in 1939-1941.
 In 2019-2020 one house in the Fir Crest plat was torn down and a new house built in completely different style.
 This new house is very visible on the southwest corner of NE 89th Street & 30th Ave NE.

 A Field Guide to American Houses by Virginia & Lee McAlester, 1992 edition.
 Page 42, roof forms; pages 478-479 minimal traditional architecture.

 Census and City Directory listings: The census can be accessed on-line through the Seattle Public Library.
 On the 9th and 10th floors of the downtown Seattle Library there are city directories which include a reverse-look-up of addresses.

-Coppage Realty: City directory listings how that from 1936 to 1951 Tom Coppage had his real estate office on Brooklyn Avenue in the University District.
-He later moved his office into one of Albert Balch’s commercial buildings at 8038 35th Ave NE.
-In the 1950s the Coppage family lived at 2562 NE 83rd Street in Wedgwood.
+Coppage Realty: In the 1950s the Coppage family lived at 2562 NE 83rd Street in Wedgwood.
+City directory listings show that from 1936 to 1951 Tom Coppage had his real estate office on Brooklyn Avenue in the University District.
+He later moved his office into one of Albert Balch’s commercial buildings at 8038 35th Ave NE which has since been torn down and replaced by townhouses.

 Current photos of houses: All photos by Valarie unless otherwise stated.
 I often take photos around Wedgwood but seldom does anyone stop and ask me what I am doing, and no one has called the cops yet.